 The toughest rollover case to proof is the product liability case.
 The claims usually involve SUVs.
 The claims are often a design defect that the vehicle is too top-heavy and that, as a result, safety features should have been added to compensate for that weight.

 Can these cases be won?
 Absolutely.
 But no plaintiffs' attorney is going to take these cases unless the injuries are catastrophic or the victim is killed.
 Why?
-Because the cost of bringing these claims is extraordinary and you need the possibility of a very large damage award to justify the cost of bringing one of these cases to trial.A Scenario of How a Rollover Crash Might Occur
+Because the cost of bringing these claims is extraordinary and you need the possibility of a very large damage award to justify the cost of bringing one of these cases to trial.What Are the Possible Causes of a Rollover Crash?

 - Maryland: $18,921,775 Verdict.
 While on a cross-country trip home, Defendant driver, in his mid-30s with a learner’s permit, lost control of the minivan which he was driving, causing it to roll several times.
 The accident severely injured several people in the minivan and killed a mother and her two children, who were also in the minivan.
 Prior to the accident, on the same trip, the Defendant had a flat tire.
 The tire was replaced at a local Walmart.
 Plaintiffs sued the driver as well as Walmart.
 Plaintiffs claimed, successfully, that Walmart departed from accepted industry safety standards by negligently failing to inspect the inside of the rim for rust prior to placing on the new tire.